Intense, fast-paced, creative: An inside look at JOLT

 Till next time!

-Sarah is the program manager at JOLT.
+Sarah was the program manager at JOLT.
 She is passionate about the intersection of digital technology and social change, and has been recognized by the Harvard Business School and Chatelaine magazine as one of the leading voices for young entrepreneurs.
 See more…